Anand Satyanand: Governor-General of New Zealand

-Fijian coup talks

-On 30 November 2006, Satyanand hosted a meeting between the Prime Minister of Fiji, Laisenia Qarase, and Fiji's military commander, Commodore Frank Bainimarama, at Government House in Wellington in an attempt to resolve the escalating crisis in Fiji.
-Although he hosted the meeting, he did not take part in the discussions, which were chaired by New Zealand's then Foreign Minister, Winston Peters.
+On 30 November 2006, Satyanand hosted a meeting between the Prime Minister of Fiji, Laisenia Qarase, and Fiji's military commander, Commodore Frank Bainimarama, at Government House in Wellington in the context of an escalating crisis in Fiji.
+The discussions between Qarase and Bainimarama were chaired by New Zealand's then Foreign Minister, Winston Peters.
 This was the last serious effort by the international community to avert a military coup, which followed on 5 December.

-Public transport in Auckland

-At the opening of the new New Lynn Train Station on 25 September 2010, Satyanand stated heavy investment in motorways and the decline of public transport after trams were taken off the roads in the 1950s had led to severe congestion to the detriment of both individuals and the economy.
+At the opening of a new train station in New Lynn, in Auckland in 2010, Satyanand stated that heavy investment in motorways and the decline of public transport after trams were taken off the roads in the 1950s had led to severe congestion to the detriment of both individuals and the economy.

-Paul Henry controversy

-On 5 October 2010, TVNZ Breakfast show host Paul Henry questioned whether Satyanand was "even a New Zealander".
-He then repeated the question, saying of Satyanand's replacement, "Are you going to choose a New Zealander who looks and sounds like a New Zealander this time ... are we going to go for someone who is more like a New Zealander this time?"
-Henry attracted criticism from both sides of politics and New Zealand's race relations commissioner Joris de Bres.
+On 5 October 2010, a host of TVNZ's Breakfast show, Paul Henry questioned whether Satyanand was "even a New Zealander".
+He then repeated the question, asking the Prime Minister about how he would select Satyanand's replacement, "Are you going to choose a New Zealander who looks and sounds like a New Zealander this time ... are we going to go for someone who is more like a New Zealander this time?"
+Henry attracted criticism from both sides of politics and New Zealand's race relations conciliator Joris de Bres.
 Henry later apologised, was suspended, and then resigned from TVNZ.

 Subsequent roles

+In 2011, the President of India awarded Satyanand the Pravasi Bharatiya Samman, the Indian government’s highest award for Indians living overseas, for outstanding achievements in public life.
+In the same year, the King of Tonga made him a member of the Royal Order of the Crown of Tonga (Fakalangilangi 'o Kalauni 'o Tonga).

+After concluding his term as governor general, Anand spent some time living in Sydney with Lady Susan, before returning to Wellington, where they still live.
+Satyanand was Chair of the Commonwealth Foundation for two 2-year terms, ending in December 2016.
+He then led the Royal Commission of Inquiry into Historical Abuse in State care and in the care of Faith-based Institutions, over an 18-month period, during its establishment, after which he handed over his role as Chair to Judge Coral Shaw.
+He served as Chancellor of the University of Waikato for 6 years from August 2019 until July 2025.

-Since returning to private life, Satyanand and his wife have remained in Wellington.
-He was Chair of the Commonwealth Foundation for two 2-year terms, ending in December 2016.
-He then led the Commonwealth team in observing the National Elections of the Independent State of Papua New Guinea.
-He maintains active interests in several organisations, including as President of the NZ Institute of International Affairs, as a member of Transparency International's Anti-Corruption Council and as Patron of New Zealand Rugby League and of Commonwealth Youth New Zealand.
-He is a Distinguished Fellow at the University of Auckland Law School, visiting on a monthly basis.
+Satyanand has maintained active interests in several organisations, including as President and now Patron of the NZ Institute of International Affairs, as a member of Transparency International's Anti-Corruption Council and as Patron of New Zealand Rugby League, Wellington Jazz Club, Friends of Fiji Health, and of Commonwealth Youth New Zealand.
+He is a Distinguished Fellow at the University of Auckland Law School.
 Susan and Anand are both active members of the Rotary Club of Wellington; both have been made Paul Harris Fellows, and Satyanand received the Rotary International Award of Honour in 2011.